Jai Ho (song): Writing and composition

-Rahman composed "Jai Ho" using Logic Pro, a digital audio workstation and MIDI sequencer software application created by Apple Inc. At the time of the song's production, Rahman had been using the software for almost 12 years.
-For "Jai Ho", Rahman made extensive use of Logic instruments, including the EXS24, which comprises the EVP88 electric piano and ES2 synth mixed with a few plugins, such as the Channel EQ, Bitcrusher and Guitar Amp Pro.
-The bassline and the "trancey, arpeggiated" musical line used ES2 presets.
-For the "long chorus vocals" in the song, Rahman created a "robotic, stair-stepping pitch-bend effect" with Logic's Pitch Correction plugin to achieve the "exaggerated tuning effect".
+Rahman composed "Jai Ho" in Logic Pro, a digital audio workstation and MIDI sequencer, using samplers to create the "trancey, arpeggiated" musical line.

 The lyrics to "Jai Ho" were written by Gulzar and are a combination of Hindi, Urdu and Punjabi.
 Lyrics in Spanish are also included in the song "to go along with his [Rahman] Latin American touch of music".
 According to the India-EU Film Initiative, this inclusion "really makes the song quite unique and international".
 Of the three singers credited, Sukhwinder Singh is the principal vocalist.
 Vijay Prakash sang the portion with the words "Jai Ho", which takes a high pitch at numerous junctures of the song.
 Mahalakshmi Iyer sang the Hindi words between the "Jai Ho" chants and the portions of the verses not sung by Singh.
 Tanvi Shah sang and wrote the song's Spanish words.